UniversalDependencies/docs/_pcm-pos/DET.md

 ### Definition

 Determiners are words that modify nouns or noun phrases and express the reference of the noun phrase in context.
-That is, a determiner may indicate whether the noun is referring to a definite or indefinite element of a class, to an element belonging to a specified person or thing, etc.
+That is, a determiner may indicate whether the noun is referring to a definite or indefinite element of a class.

-However note that numerals are consistently annotated as `NUM`.
+Numerals are annotated as [NUM]() and possessive determiners are annotated as [PRON]().

 ### The determiners of Naija include :